christopherkmoore/windower/addons/otto/README.md

 add global on / off
-bug in assist for backline roles. -- offensive action need better conditions for performing gearswap not swapping rings.
+bug in assist for backline roles. -- offensive action need better conditions for performing gearswap not swapping rings. white should tick faster (cure is too slow sometimes seems like ~3-4 second delay)

 ALTS
 always -